roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Hollie laid there a moment in wonder.
 Sex had never been like this!
 She looked at her master, the young man who changed her life.
 He had done such terrible things to her, yet they had turned out to be so inspiring, it left her wanting more.

   Before she could work out how or why it had all happened, she fell asleep in his warm embrace.
-Report_Story #1